Phalcode/gamevault-docs/docs/gamevault-plus/integrations/steam.md

 ### Prerequisites

-Before starting, ensure that you have [installed Steam](https://store.steampowered.com/about/), are logged into your Steam account, and are [logged in to **GameVault+**](../client-setup.md) within your GameVault application.
+Before you start, make sure Steam is [installed](https://store.steampowered.com/about/), you are logged into your Steam account, and you are [logged in to GameVault+](../client-setup.md) in the GameVault client.

 ### **Step 1: Enable Steam Sync**